youssefk/ping-pong-test-code-review/README.md

 # _Ping-Pong Test Code Review_

-##### _This is a page for inputting a number and seeing output of numbers with Ping, Pong, and Ping-Pong at certain intervals using jQuery and javascript looping techniques learned in class_
+##### _This is a page for inputting a number and then the page counts up towards the inputted number from 1 with Ping, Pong, and Ping-Pong appearing at certain intervals using jQuery and JavaScript looping techniques learned in class._

 #### By _**Youssef Khalifa**_